jwzhanggy/tinyBIG/docs/examples/image/cifar10.md

 -------------------------

-In this example, we will build a 3-layer {{our}} model with `identity_expansion`, `identity_reconciliation` and `zero_remainder` functions for the object detection task from the CIFAR10 dataset.
+In this example, we will build a 3-layer {{our}} model with `identity_expansion`, `identity_reconciliation` and `zero_remainder` functions for the object recognition task from the CIFAR10 dataset.

 We will use `mps` as the device in the config file.